-The CCX (Clinical Competency Examination) is a clinical skills/reasoning exam that uses standardized patient encounters followed by computer-based documentation and clinical reasoning exams.
-CCX exams are held throughout the curriculum:
+The CCX (Clinical Competency Examination) is a clinical skills/reasoning exam that uses standardized patient encounters followed by computer-based documentation and clinical reasoning.
+CCX exams are administered throughout the curriculum:

 - at the middle and end of each Unit in Year 1,